NCAS-CMS/cf-python/docs/source/performance.rst

 ----------

-A Dask array is divided into pieces called "chunks" that are the elements over which Dask computations can be parallelised.
-Performance is strongly dependent on the nature of these chunks and
+A Dask array is divided into pieces called "chunks" that are the elements over which Dask computations can be parallelised, and performance is strongly dependent on the nature of these chunks.

 By default, chunks have a size of at most ``128 MiB`` and prefer square-like shapes.
 A new default chunk size may be set with the `cf.chunksize` function.
-The default chunk size and shape may be overridden by `cf.read` and when creating `cf.Data` instances.
+The default chunk size and shape may be overridden by `cf.read`, as well when creating `cf.Data` instances ab initio.
 Any data may be re-chunked after its creation with the `cf.Data.rechunk` method.

-In general, good performance results from following these for chunk sizes and shapes (copied from the `Dask documentation
+In general, good performance results from following these rules for chunk sizes and shapes (copied from the `Dask documentation
 <https://docs.dask.org/en/stable/array-chunks.html>`_):

 * A chunk should be small enough to fit comfortably in memory.
 There